Medical school: Serbia

 In Serbia, medical school is a division of a medical university, which also frequently houses schools of dentistry and pharmacy.
 In their institutions, departments are also referred to as faculties.
 However, the medical departments stand out due to the length of their programs - six years - which confer on their graduates a standing similar to a Master of Science.

 Passing a test in human biology, organic chemistry, or physics is typically required for admission to medical school.
 If the student is to study in a program taught in English instead of Serbian, and their mother tongue is not English, universities may also require a certificate of proficiency.
 Official certificates include IELTS or TOEFL.

 The English language medical programs in Serbia have proven popular with students from Europe, Asia, and Africa due to the low tuition fees and internationally recognized degrees.

 The six-year curriculum is divided into two pre-clinical years and four primarily clinical years.
 After these six years, one must complete a thesis in any study area and the national license test, which is primarily clinically focused but also includes some questions on basic sciences.
 Doctor-Medic (abbreviated Dr.) is the final designation but is not considered an academic title.

 Sweden

 Medical education in Sweden begins with a five-and-a-half-year undergraduate university program leading to the degree "Master of Science in Medicine" (Läkarexamen).
 Following this, the National Board of Health and Welfare requires a minimum of 18 months of clinical internship (Allmäntjänstgöring) before granting a medical license to be fully qualified as Medical Doctor (MD).

 This internship consists of surgery (3–6 months), internal medicine (3–6 months), psychiatry (three months) and family medicine (six months).
 Upon receiving a license to practice, a physician is able to apply for a post to start specialist training.
 There are currently 52 recognized medical specialties in Sweden.
 The specialist training has a duration of minimum five years, which upon completion grants formal qualification as a specialist.

 Switzerland

-There are six universities granting medical degrees in Switzerland (plus ETH Zurich that provides the bachelor but not the master in medicine) and six university hospitals:
+There are eight universities granting medical degrees in Switzerland and six university hospitals: